wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 DOWNLOAD_BROKER_TRANSPORT=tcp
 ```

-Then run the 'start'-command again to apply the changes:
+Then run the 'start' command again to apply the changes:

 ```bash
 python3 wis2box-ctl.py start